astranetworld/ast/README.md

 ast is written in Go, so building from source code requires the most recent version of Go to be installed.
 Instructions for installing Go are available at the [Go installation page](https://golang.org/doc/install) and necessary bundles can be downloaded from the [Go download page](https://golang.org/dl/).
-And the repository should be cloned to a local repository.
-Then, the command make ast configures everything for a temporary build and cleans up afterwards.
-This method of building only works on UNIX-like operating systems
+The repository should be cloned to a local environment.
+Once cloned, running the command `make ast` configures everything for a temporary build and then cleans up afterward.
+Please note that this build method is only compatible with UNIX-like operating systems.
 ```sh
 git clone https://github.com/astranetworld/ast.git
 cd ast